Andlon/numeric_literals/README.md

 Float and integer literal replacement
 -------------------------------------

-An issue with the replacement of numeric literals is that there is no way to dinstinguish literals that are used for e.g. indexing from those that are part of a numerical computation.
+An issue with the replacement of numeric literals is that there is no way to distinguish literals that are used for e.g. indexing from those that are part of a numerical computation.
 In the example above, if you would additionally need to index into an array with a constant index such as `array[0]`, the macro will try to convert the index `0` to a float type, which